 Cotinine is usually the best test to check for tobacco use or exposure to tobacco smoke because it lasts longer in the body and is only produced when nicotine is metabolised.
 Cotinine has a half-life in the body of between 7 and 40 hours, while nicotine has a half-life of 1 to 4 hours.
 Blood and/or urine cotinine tests are usually requested instead of nicotine tests.

 The presence of nicotine and/or cotinine in an individual’s sample may indicate the use of tobacco products or exposure to environmental tobacco smoke.
-Testing may be used in a number of situations to evaluate the possible use of tobacco products such as in smoking cessation programs, prospective employment assessments and evaluations of applicants for health or life insurance.
+Testing may be used in a several situations to evaluate the possible use of tobacco products such as in smoking cessation programs, assessment of prospective employees and evaluations of applicants for health or life insurance.

 Nicotine and cotinine testing may also be requested in cases of suspected nicotine poisoning.
 Acute overdoses of nicotine, such as may happen if a child ingests nicotine lozenges or gum, are relatively rare but generally require immediate medical attention.
 Symptoms can include a burning mouth, feeling sick, abdominal pain, salivating (drooling), diarrhoea, sweating, confusion, dizziness, agitation, increased heart rate, rapid or difficult breathing, convulsions, coma, and even death.